There are now literary festivals throughout the year in the UK, and in most areas of the country. The largest ones include:

 There are also festivals celebrating a particular genre or type of writing, such as the Harrogate Crime Writing Festival or the Clerkenwell experimental writing festival (both in July).

-Below is a selected list of literature festivals in the UK, together with links for further details (copy and paste into your browser).
+Below is a selected list of literature festivals in the UK, together with links for further details.

 We also list a number of other festivals that may be of interest for combining with a literary tour.
 These include The Chelsea Flower Show and The Grosvenor House Art and Antiques Fair.
 For further information or help with any arrangements, please contact us